 - Make your home a smoke-free zone.

-- Dust the furniture and vacuum at least once a week.
+- Dust the furniture and vacuum it at least once a week.

 - Open a window frequently to increase indoor air ventilation.

 - Avoid synthetic air fresheners and candles that can expose you to additional chemicals like formaldehyde and benzene.
-Instead, use an aromatherapy diffuser and essential oils to more naturally scent the air.
+Instead, use an aromatherapy diffuser and essential oils to scent the air.

 - Keep your home as clean as you can.
-Mold, dust, and pet dander can all get into your lungs and cause irritation.
+Mold, dust, and pet dander can all irritate your lungs.